 - ‘Freshness’: Pure Vitamin C degrades when it’s exposed to oxygen so it’s at its most effective in a product where the delivery mechanism enables it to be freshly combined with the rest of the formula.

 Eucerin uses 10% pure and freshly-activated L-ascorbic acid in Eucerin Hyaluron-Filler Vitamin C Booster.
-The formula is further enriched with low molecular Hyaluronic Acid (an effective moisturiser that helps to plump up the appearance of wrinkles) and Licochalcone A (another anti-oxidant that works alongside Vitamin C to help neutralise the free radicals caused by high-energy visible (HEVIS) light).
-It is suitable for all skin types and ages and is clinically and dermatologically proven to help strengthen skin and plump up the appearance of wrinkles for smoother, fresher and more radiant skin in just seven days.
+The formula is further enriched with low molecular Hyaluronic Acid (an effective moisturizer that plumps up wrinkles) and Licochalcone A (another anti-oxidant that works alongside Vitamin C to neutralize the free radicals caused by high-energy visible (HEVIS) light).
+It is suitable for all skin types and ages and is clinically and dermatologically proven to strengthen skin and plump up wrinkles for smoother, fresher and more radiant skin in just seven days.

 1 Fitzpatrick RE, Rostan EF.
 Double-blind, half-face study comparing topical vitamin C and vehicle for rejuvenation of photodamage.
 Dermatol Surg.
 2002; 28(3): 231-236